bennettrwu/mal-anilist-theme/README.md

 ## About

-A Custom CSS Theme for MyAnimeList.
+A custom CSS theme for MyAnimeList.

 Live Example: https://myanimelist.net/animelist/Bento-Box